 She offers two key insights.
 First: Female sexual desire is generally more responsive than spontaneous.
 That is, we are more likely to respond to sexual stimuli — thoughts, sights, smells, and sounds — than we are to spark an interest in sex out of thin air (Men, on the other hand, specialize in this).

-Another key insight: emotional intimacy matters to women.
-I know, that doesn’t sound like a news flash, but in the realm of the biological sciences, it’s news, trust me.
+Another key insight: Emotional intimacy matters to women.
+That doesn’t sound like a news flash, but in the realm of the biological sciences, it’s news, trust me.

 I love Basson’s model and use it every day in my practice to help my patients understand how sex really works for us.

 We need to understand that it’s okay and it’s normal that we don’t always start with desire.
 And as we enter menopause, and our hormone levels drop, spontaneous thoughts about sex and responsiveness to opportunities for sex diminish for most of us.
 That’s natural and normal too.

 If you don’t like the situation, and you want to feel more sexual, more responsive, Basson’s model gives us the hint: We need to stimulate our minds.
 The more sexual stimuli we receive, the more sexual we feel.